yoobie-doo/somali-syllable-and-meter/README.md

 _known length and unknown syllables have temporarily been disabled_

+# Accuracy:
+On a corpus of **11609** lines of Jiifto poetry:

+This program was able to **accurately syllabify 99.991%** of lines, with just 1 line failing due to consonant clusters in loan a word.

+This program was also able to **accurately scan 93.325%** of lines, with 5126 diphthongs marked as ?.

 # Notes
 the project is still under development, but we wanted to make the algorithm accessible as early as possible.